FuzzySecurity/PowerShell-Suite/README.md

 # PowerShell-Suite

-There are great tools and resources online to accomplish most any task in PowerShell, sometimes however, there is a need to script together a util for a specific purpose of to bridge an ontological gap.
+There are great tools and resources online to accomplish most any task in PowerShell, sometimes however, there is a need to script together a util for a specific purpose or to bridge an ontological gap.
 This is a collection of PowerShell utilities I put together either for fun or because I had a narrow application in mind.

 As such the mileage you get out of them may vary but feel free to post issues or fork & adapt!